renovat503/meta-frontend-developer-capstone/README.md

     </a>
 </p>

-## :warning: Disclaimer
+### :warning: Disclaimer

 > This is not supposed to be a gradable solution as it doesn't use `semantics` and it contains no written tests.
-Instead it uses [Mantine UI](https://mantine.dev/) for most of its functionality and other supportive libraries.
+Instead it uses [Mantine](https://mantine.dev/) for most of its functionality and other supportive libraries.

-## Quick start

 ### Install dependencies